The energy budget of cosmological first-order phase transitions beyond the bag equation of state: Bubble expansion beyond the bag equation of state

 from the enthalpy $w_+/w_N$ and strength factor $\alpha_+$ just in the front of the bubble wall.
 However, the use of $\alpha_+$ as the input is obscure due to the presence of the shockwave in front of the bubble wall.
 Therefore, one usually solves $\alpha_+$ from~\eqref{eq:alphaNalphap} for a given $\alpha_N$, and then expresses the efficiency factor $\kappa_v$ as a function of $\xi_w$ and $\alpha_N$ for our general EoS with parameters $a,b,c$ normalized appropriately by the asymptotic temperature $T_N$.
 The numerical results for $\kappa_v$ with a bag EoS (dashed curves) and our general EoS (solide curves) are presented in Fig.~\ref{fig:Efficiency}.
 Here the modified efficiency factor is evaluated with following strategies: For weak detonation and Jouguet detonation, the velocity and enthalpy profiles are directly solved from the integral-differential EoM.
 For weak deflagration and hybrid expansion, the velocity and enthalpy profiles come from the first-order iteration results, which are precise enough for our practicle use.

-Although our numerical results are illustrated from a typical set of parameter choice for our general EoS parameters, the suppression effect of the efficiency factor of bulk fluid motions for our general EoS with respect to the case with a bag EoS is in fact universal, which can be understood separately for the three expansion modes as follows:
+Although our numerical results are illustrated from a typical set of parameter choice for our general EoS parameters, the same suppression effect of the efficiency factor of bulk fluid motions for our general EoS with respect to the case with a bag EoS is also found in Fig.~2 of Ref.~\cite{Giese:2020znk} for the $\nu$-model with $1/2 = c_s^- < c_s^+ = 1/\sqrt{3}$.
+We can understand this suppression effect for the three expansion modes separately as follows:

 For the detonation mode, solving Eq.~\eqref{eq:vbpobag} with $\bar{v}_+=\xi_w$ results in a larger $\bar{v}_-$ due to the existence of the lower bound on $\alpha_+$ that further leads to smaller $v_-$ than their analogues with a bag EoS.
 This is consistent with our numerical result in Fig.~\ref{fig:detonav_wobag}, where the velocity just behind the bubble wall indeed becomes slower.
 Similarly, the enthalpy is also smaller in the broken phase than the case with a bag EoS.
 Therefore, the fluid behind the bubble wall beyond the bag EoS is less energetic than the case with a bag EoS.
 Physically, this comes from the modification of the pressure and energy density from Eq.~\eqref{eq:pobag} and~\eqref{eq:rhoobag}, respectively, where, in the case with a bag EoS, we just concentrate on the leading $\mathcal{O}(T^4)$ term but neglect the sub-leading $\mathcal{O}(T^2)$ term that admits a negative contribution.
 As the summation of the pressure and energy density, the enthalpy also inevitably decreases.
 Therefore, the bulk fluid gains less energy from the bubble wall expansion than the bag EoS case.